albertoscode/sakila-cis-inspection-scripts/README.md

 ## Scripts and Inspected Controls

-The following scripts are included in this repository to help you inspect various aspects of the Sakila sample database based on the CIS Critical Security Controls.
+The following scripts are included in this repository to inspect various aspects of the Sakila sample database based on the CIS Critical Security Controls.
 For each script, the corresponding control that it inspects is mentioned in parentheses.

 1. `list_users.sql`: Lists MySQL user accounts and their privileges (Control 4: Controlled Use of Administrative Privileges; Control 14: Controlled Access Based on the Need to Know)
 2. `password_policy.sql`: Retrieves the current MySQL password policy settings (Control 16: Account Monitoring and Control)